Odeon lifts Wells Fargo & Company [WFC] price estimate. Who else is bullish?

 Reflecting on the efficiency of the workforce at the company, Wells Fargo & Company [WFC] managed to generate an average of $12,293 per employee.

-There are presently around $147,311 million, or 71.90% of WFC stock, in the hands of institutional investors.
-The top three institutional holders of WFC stocks are: VANGUARD GROUP INC with ownership of 327,257,964, which is approximately 3.443% of the company’s market cap and around 0.08% of the total institutional ownership; BLACKROCK INC., holding 298,989,029 shares of the stock with an approximate value of $15.15 billion in WFC stocks shares; and STATE STREET CORP, currently with $8.92 billion in WFC stock with ownership of nearly 5.18% of the company’s market capitalization.
+There are presently around $144,468 million, or 72.00% of WFC stock, in the hands of institutional investors.
+The top three institutional holders of WFC stocks are: VANGUARD GROUP INC with ownership of 333,351,225, which is approximately 1.862% of the company’s market cap and around 0.06% of the total institutional ownership; BLACKROCK INC., holding 298,989,029 shares of the stock with an approximate value of $14.56 billion in WFC stocks shares; and FMR LLC, currently with $9.15 billion in WFC stock with ownership of nearly 13.343% of the company’s market capitalization.

 >> 7 Top Picks for the Post-Pandemic Economy <<